ccdxc/sw/venice/ui/docs/help/alertsevents.md

 # Alerts and Events

 The alert and event logs discovers events of interest, that provide general information or information that are triggered by some critical event.
-Venice allows the creation of customized alert and event policies to facilitate these specific events in the environment, that can be sent to an external syslog server.
+PSM allows the creation of customized alert and event policies to facilitate these specific events in the environment, that can be sent to an external syslog server.

 ## Alert Policies